jiputer/ocsr_model_experiment/README.md

 # ocsr_model_experiment
-Just OCSR experimenting, playing with the DECIMER dataset
+Just OCSR experimenting, playing with the DECIMER dataset.
+Purely for educational purposes